 Depression is a mental health condition that is prevalent on a global scale.
 According to the World Health Organization (WHO), it is stated that 264 million people across the world have some version of depression.
 Additionally, it is indicated by the WHO that depression is considered to be a disability, and due to the millions of people affected by it, a leading cause of disability throughout the world.
 While depression is more common in women, it should still be noted that depressive symptoms can develop for anyone regardless of gender identity.
 While mental health issues and their presentations can vary from person to person, some commonplace symptoms of depression have been noted.
 Some symptoms can include low mood, no longer feeling interested or enjoyment in activities, reduced/increased time sleeping, and notably less energy.

 Additionally, people fighting depression can experience loss of appetite, low feelings of self-worth or guilt, or difficulty concentrating.
 Depression can be a co-occurring condition, with some people also having symptoms of anxiety.
 While depression can impact people with all sorts of lived experiences, there have been correlations found.
 According to the WHO, people who have experienced adverse events are more at risk for developing depression.
 Examples of adverse events could be experiences that are psychologically/physically/emotionally traumatic, experiencing unemployment, being raised in a one-parent home, divorce, low socioeconomic status, oppression, chronic illness, intellectual disabilities, or loss of a loved one leading to bereavement.
-There are treatments that people can participate in to manage depressive symptoms.
+There are treatments that people can participate in to manage depression symptoms.
 Cognitive-behavioral therapy (CBT) looks at people’s thought patterns in their everyday lives, which can be impacted by depression, such as a person seeing their world through a more negative lens.
-These negative lenses can lead people to see their world with a degree of negativity that might not be necessarily accurate.
+These negative lenses can lead people to see their world with a degree of negativity that might not be necessarily accurate, and lead to major depressive disorder.
 When a person experiences depressive symptoms in their life, it can impact their relationships and those who care about them.
 Interpersonal psychotherapy (IP) looks at how depressive symptoms can impact a person’s social functioning.
 Speaking to the importance of socializing, Interpersonal psychotherapy can also be done in a group therapy setting.

 - Cognitive-behavioral therapy (CBT)- This theoretical model emphasizes the thought patterns of a client and how said thoughts impact their subsequent behaviors.
 For some people, depressive symptoms can include having thought patterns that can cause people to see themselves, other people, and the world around them through a lens that is negative in its interpretation of events.
 A therapist using CBT would work with a client to target what thought and behavioral patterns they’d like to change.
 The goal would be to replace negative or maladaptive thought-behavioral patterns with more positive and/or adaptive patterns.
 These adaptive thought-behavioral patterns would work towards reducing depressive symptoms.

-- maintain a strong social network
+- maintain a strong social support network

 - lean on your social network to talk through low mood